vzool/docs/api/reference.md

 }
 ```

 Update multiple items, each with its dataset: `PATCH /items/projects`.
-Each items requires its primary key fields to identify where the dataset will belongs to.
+Each item requires a primary key fields to identify to which item the dataset belongs.

 ```json